Far-UV vs. Near-UV

 When it comes to scientific use, different categories are used to distinguish one type of UV light from another.
 For these purposes, UV subtypes are Near, Middle, and Far, with Near-UV matching up closest to UV-A, Middle-UV matching with UV-B and Far-UV matching with UV-C in terms of wavelength.

-The difference between Near and Far-UV is simply a matter of wavelength.
+The difference between Near-UV and Far-UV is simply a matter of wavelength.
 The wavelength determines what happens when the light comes into contact with human skin as well as with dangerous pathogens.

 Ultraviolet Light and Disinfection